 Red Lines: Political Cartoons and the Struggle against Censorship was honoured as among the top three books in two categories — Media & Cultural Studies and Graphic Nonfiction — by the Association of American Publishers PROSE Awards for scholarly works published in 2021.
 Red Lines is a global study of 21st century censorship as experienced by political cartoonists around the world.
 It is rendered entirely in graphic form, in collaboration with comic book artist Sonny Liew.
 Visit our website.

-MIT Press has made this excerpt freely accessible: “An Illustrated Guide to Post-Orwellian Censorship” .
+MIT Press has made these excerpts freely accessible: “An Illustrated Guide to Post-Orwellian Censorship” and the story of Jewish American cartoonist Eli Valley’s battles with pro-Zionist forces in the United States.

 Teaching